 - __ Negotiate, and be ready to walk away if the seller won’t go under your ceiling price

-Have a deal accepted?
+Was your deal accepted??
 Congratulations!
-Next on the flipping a house checklist is finalizing your financing (unless you’re buying in cash).
+Next on the checklist is finalizing your house flipping financing (unless you’re buying in cash).
 You have a few options for financing, but the standard for flips is hard money loans.

 While hard money loans tend to charge higher interest rates than conventional loans, they come with several key advantages.
 First, they’re fast, and speed is often what investors need to appease an urgent seller and lock down that stellar deal.